0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ```

-So after the bootloader transferred control to the kernel, it starts somewhere at:
+So after the bootloader has transferred control to the kernel, it starts at:

 ```
 0x1000 + X + sizeof(KernelBootSector) + 1